weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 ## Summary

-TypeScript is a good choice for writing a CLI utility program due to various factors including being a developer-friendly language that also has static checks to assure code quality and because it offers a wide range of tooling choices for command-line programs within its ecosystem.
+TypeScript is a good choice for writing a CLI tool due to various factors.

+Not only is TypeScript a developer-friendly language but it also has static checks to assure code quality and its ecosystem offers a wide range of tooling choices for command-line programs.

-Moreover, as shown above, developing a CLI utility written in TypeScript does not preclude the option of exporting a stand-alone, native binary if we use a tool like pkg to bundle our program and dependencies into an application binary.
+Moreover, as shown above, developing a CLI utility written in TypeScript does not preclude the option of exporting a stand-alone, native binary if we use a tool like _pkg_ to bundle our program and dependencies into an application binary.

+Do you have any questions, suggestions, or comments?
+Get in touch with the author [via mail](https://aemail.com/Z4YQ)!

 ## About the Author: Friedrich Kurz

-I have been working for MaibornWolff as a full-time software engineer for 2.5 years now.
-In my current project, I'm working on AWS cloud infrastructure development for a client's web platform.
-I would describe myself as a technology generalist with a broad range of interests rather than a technology specialist but I'm also very interested in functional programming and general methods of writing correct, clean, and maintainable code.
+Friedrich has been working for MaibornWolff as a full-time software engineer for 2.5 years.
+In his current project, he's working on AWS cloud infrastructure development for a client's web platform.
+Friedrich describes himself as a technology generalist with a broad range of interests rather than a technology specialist but he's also very interested in functional programming and general methods of writing correct, clean, and maintainable code.

-Do you have any questions, suggestions, or comments?
-Get in touch with me [via mail](https://aemail.com/Z4YQ)!